BhargavP983/taekwondo/UBUNTU_VPS_DEPLOYMENT.md

 # Install dependencies
 npm install

+# IMPORTANT: Verify all files were transferred correctly
+echo "Checking if dashboard files exist..." ls -la pages/dashboards/CadetApplications.tsx ls -la pages/dashboards/PoomsaeApplications.tsx ls -la pages/dashboards/CertificatesList.tsx

+# If files are missing, you need to re-transfer the frontend folder
+# Check the complete directory structure
+find pages -name "*.tsx" | head -20

 # Build for production
 npm run build

-# If you encounter "Could not resolve" errors on Linux:
-# This is due to case-sensitivity.
-The files exist but may need explicit .tsx extensions
-# The build should work if all files are transferred correctly
+# IMPORTANT NOTE: Do NOT add .tsx extensions to imports in App.tsx
+# Vite handles module resolution automatically
+# The imports should look like: import Component from './pages/Component'
+# NOT: import Component from './pages/Component.tsx'

 # The build output is in the 'dist' folder
 ls -la dist